victosdur/ECTforMoleculeMachineLearningTask/README.md

 - resultsprinter.py: This file prints in console the mean and standard deviation results for the differents methods and datasets, obtained from the results of "experiments.py" file.
 It follows the same structure than the two previous scripts.

+- ECTParameterAnalysis.ipynb: This notebook contains the preliminary analyses performed to determine the number of directions and thresholds of the ECT in relation to the main experiments and results presented in the paper.

-- FiguresIllustration.ipynb: This notebooks contains the code for generate some figures that serves as illustration in the paper.
+- FiguresIllustration.ipynb: This notebook contains the code for generate some figures that serves as illustration in the paper.

 ## Citation and reference

-If you want to use our code or data for your experiments, please cite our paper:
+If you want to use our code or data for your experiments, please cite our paper (will be updated as soon as is published in CIABiomed proceedings):

 V. Toscano-Duran, F. Rottach, and B. Rieck, “Molecular machine learning using euler characteristic transforms,” arXiv preprint arXiv:2507.03474, Jul.
 2025.
 DOI: 10.48550/arXiv.2507.03474.